Roads / Traffic

 What to Wear

 The eternal question.
-I spend far too much time making this decision for much of the year.
+I spend far too much time making this decision.
 Here’s a rough guide to my choices based on temperature.
 To help with the decision I use the app Epic Ride Weather for forecasting the weather on routes and rides.
 Highly recommended.

 The following clothing recommendations are based on the temperature range in which most of the ride is spent.

-Note: if you are heading west, the temperature once you are off the Orange plateau will be around 5°C warmer, possibly more in Summer.
+Note: if you are heading west, the temperature will be around 5°C warmer once you drop down from the Orange plateau, possibly more in Summer.

 Above 23°C – short sleeve jersey with no base layer and if it’s really hot some lightweight bibs.